TommyMart/Data_Visualisation_API/readme.md

 ### App third-party services not mentioned above

 * blinker
+    - Blinker is a Python library that provides a fast, simple, and flexible way to create signal/event handling systems, allowing different parts of an application to communicate with each other through signals.
 * click
+    - Click is a Python package used to create command-line interfaces (CLI) with minimal code, providing functionality for handling arguments, options, and commands in a user-friendly way.
 * Flask-Bcrypt
+    -  Flask-Bcrypt is a Flask extension that provides bcrypt hashing utilities for hashing passwords, making it easier to implement secure password storage in Flask applications.
 * flask-marshmallow
     - Flask-Marshmallow provides a thin integration layer for Flask and Marshmallow, enhancing Marshmallow with additional features tailored for Flask applications.
 * Flask-SQLAlchemy
     - Flask-SQLAlchemy is an extension that simplifies the integration of SQLAlchemy into Flask applications, making database interactions more straightforward.
 * itsdangerous
+    - itsdangerous is a Python library that provides various helpers to pass data to untrusted environments in a safe way, most notably used for creating and validating secure signed tokens.
 * Jinja2
     - Jinja2 is a fast, extensible templating engine for Python, designed to generate HTML, XML, and other markup formats by combining static templates with dynamic data.
 * MarkupSafe
+    - MarkupSafe is a Python library used to safely handle and render text in web applications by escaping characters that could introduce security vulnerabilities, such as cross-site scripting (XSS) attacks.
+It ensures that any text marked as safe remains unchanged while potentially dangerous characters are properly escaped.
 * marshmallow-sqlalchemy
     - Marshmallow-SQLAlchemy integrates Marshmallow's serialization and deserialization capabilities with SQLAlchemy, facilitating the conversion of SQLAlchemy models to and from Python datatypes.
 * packaging
+    - Packaging is a Python library that provides utilities for working with Python package metadata, including version parsing, dependency resolution, and other tasks related to managing Python package distributions.
 * PyJWT
+    - PyJWT is a Python library used for encoding and decoding JSON Web Tokens (JWT), which are commonly used for securely transmitting information between parties as a JSON object.
 * typing_extensions
+    - `typing_extensions` is a Python library that provides backports of new type hinting features introduced in recent versions of Python, allowing developers to use these features in older versions of the language.
 * Werkzeug
+    - Werkzeug is a comprehensive WSGI (Web Server Gateway Interface) utility library for Python that provides a range of tools to build web applications, including request and response handling, URL routing, and debugging support.
+It is a core component of the Flask web framework.

 ---